Claude Monet: Method

 Monet has been described as "the driving force behind Impressionism".
 Crucial to the art of the Impressionist painters was the understanding of the effects of light on the local colour of objects, and the effects of the juxtaposition of colours with each other.
-His free flowing style and use of colour have been described as "almost etheral" and the "[epitome] of impressionist style"; Impression, Sunrise is an example of the "fundamental" Impressionist principle of depicting only that which is purely visible.
+His free flowing style and use of colour have been described as "almost ethereal" and the "[epitome] of impressionist style"; Impression, Sunrise is an example of the "fundamental" Impressionist principle of depicting only that which is purely visible.
 Monet was fascinated with the effects of light, and painting en plein air—he believed that his only "merit lies in having painted directly in front of nature, seeking to render my impressions of the most fleeting effects" Wanting to "paint the air", he often combined modern life subjects in outdoor light.

 Monet made light the central focus of his paintings.
 To capture its variations, he would sometimes complete a painting in one sitting, often without preparation.
 He wished to demonstrate how light altered colour and perception of reality.
 His interest in light and reflection began in the late 1860s and lasted throughout his career.
 During his first time in London, he developed an admiration for the relationship between the artist and motifs—for what he deemed the "envelope".
 He utilised pencil drawings to quickly note subjects and motifs for future reference.

 Monet's portrayal of landscapes emphasised industrial elements such as railways and factories; his early seascapes featured brooding nature depicted with muted colours and local residents.
 Critic, and friend of Monet, Théodore Duret noted, in 1874, that he was "little attracted by rustic scenes...He [felt] particularly drawn towards nature when it is embellished and towards urban scenes and for preference he paint[ed] flowery gardens, parks and groves."
-When depicting figures and landscapes in tandem, Monet wished for the landscape to not be a mere backdrop and the figures not to be dominate the composition.
+When depicting figures and landscapes in tandem, Monet wished for the landscape to not be a mere backdrop and the figures not to dominate the composition.
 His dedication to such a portrayal of landscapes resulted in Monet reprimanding Renoir for defying it.
 He often depicted the suburban and rural leisure activities of Paris and as a young artist experimented with still lifes.
 From the 1870s onwards, he gradually moved away from suburban and urban landscapes—when they were depicted it was to further his study of light.
 Contemporary critics—and later academics—felt that with his choice of showcasing Belle Île, he had indicated a desire to move away from the modern culture of Impressionist paintings and instead towards primitive nature.